AnacondaRecipes/aggregateR/README.md

 `r-weatherdata` has been removed from CRAN around R 3.5.0 time.
 The other excluded packages are not R packages at all (`rpy2`, `rstudio` and metapackages).

-At this point take care to prune from [this list](#list-of-packages-with-build-number-problems)
+At this point prune [this list](#list-of-packages-with-build-number-problems) (i.e. edit this very file to remove) packages that have had a new version released which allows us to reset the build number back to 0.
+The ultimate goal is for this list to disappear completely.

 ## 4. Update all of the recipes that are sourced from `GitHub`.
 ```